-All Officers of the Department are under the direct command of only one supervisor under the provisions of General Order 2.01.
-Whenever two or more officers of the same rank are on duty, and supervising the same area of responsibility within the Department, the chain of command will be determined according to the time and rank in grade, except when otherwise designated by language of the Collective Bargaining Agreement.
-Time in grade for the rank of Lieutenant and above is determined by the length of time within a rank as determined by the appointment date to that specific rank.
+All Officers of the Department are under the direct command of only one supervisor.
+Whenever two or more supervisors of the same rank are on duty and supervising the same area of responsibility within the Department, the chain of command will be determined according to the time and rank in grade, except when otherwise designated by language of the Collective Bargaining Agreement.
+Time in grade is determined by the length of time within a rank as determined by the appointment date to that specific rank.
 When more than one person is promoted on the same date, rank in grade is determined by the final score of that respective promotional exam.
-Such order of time and rank in grade shall be recorded in the Department's Personnel Roster and updated by the Bridgeport Police Personnel Unit, as required.
+Such order of time and rank in grade shall be recorded in the Department's Personnel Roster and updated by the Hartford Police Personnel Unit, as required.